qmk/qmk_firmware/keyboards/ymdk_bface/keymaps/emdarcher/readme.md

 Base Layer:
 ![base](https://i.imgur.com/ie5aF7d.jpg)

-Uses a tweaked 60% layout with split shift and up/down arrows in the bottom right.
-Resulted from being used to 65% boards with arrows in bottom right and using the up/down arrows a lot in terminal.
+Uses a tweaked 60% ANSI layout with split right shift and up/down keys in the bottom right.
+Resulted from being used to 65% boards with arrow keys in bottom right and using the up/down arrows a lot in terminal.

 - Page Up/Down, and Home/End have been mapped to the up/down keys on different layers.
 - The Caps Lock Layer uses VIM style directions on HJKL keys.